The Admission Process

 Honors College Application and Essay

-This two-page online form contains all of the information necessary to apply to the Honors College at WSU.
+The online form (see link above) contains all of the information necessary to apply to the Honors College at WSU.

 The Honors College Application

-The first page of the Application and Essay contains fields which you must complete; required fields are noted as such.
+The first page of the Application and Essay contains fields which you must complete; many fields are required.

-Your personal essay helps us to get to know you beyond your academic background that includes grades, test scores, and courses taken in high school.
-Through your essay you can demonstrate your ability to think critically, to organize your thoughts, and to express them clearly.
+Personal essays as part of your application to the Honors College at Washington State University help us to get to know you beyond your academic background of grades, test scores, and courses taken in high school.
+Through your essay we will learn about you, your ability to think critically and creatively, and how you organize and express your thoughts.

 Tips for Completing Your Honors Essay

 - Make sure that you have actually answered the essay question.
-Your essay will be evaluated on content, i.e. the significance of the ideas you discuss, as well as your ability to write clearly and to demonstrate that you can think critically.
+Your essay will also be evaluated on your ability to express your thoughts clearly and think creatively and critically.

 - Remember your audience.
 Washington State University is an academic community that values critical thinking, creativity, and thoughtful individual reflection.

-- Compose your essay in a word processing program (e.g. Microsoft Word) and paste your essay into the text box on page two of the online Application and Essay form.
+- Compose your essay in a word processing program (e.g. Microsoft Word) and paste your essay into the text box of the online application.

-You will be sent a brief email to let you know that your application and essay have been received by the Honors College at WSU.
+You will be sent a brief email to let you know that your application and essay have been received by the WSU Honors College.
 You will receive more information from us within three weeks after you have submitted your Honors Application and Essay.